krobelus/rate-experiments/thesis.md

 A SAT solver takes as input a formula and finds a model if the formula is satisfiable.
 Otherwise, the solver provides a proof that the formula is unsatisfiable.
 While searching for a model, a solver maintains an assignment along with the order in which the literals were assigned.
 We call this data structure the *trail*.
 SAT solvers search through the space of all possible assignments.
 They make *assumptions*, virtually adding clauses of size one to the formula temporarily.
 This triggers unit propagation, adding more literals to the trail.
 These literals are logically implied by the formula plus the current assumptions.
 Assignments that falsify the literals in the trail are pruned from the search space.
 Additionally, solvers may use inprocessing techniques to modify the formula without changing satisfiability.
-Once the formula is UP-unsatisifiable, the solver has established unsatisfiability of the current formula plus assumptions.
+Once the trail falsifies a clause, the (UP-)unsatisfiability of the formula plus assumptions is established.
 If there are assumptions, some of them are undone and the solver resumes search.
 Otherwise, if there are no assumptions, the input formula is unsatisfiable.

 \paragraph{Efficient Implementation of Unit Propagation} To efficiently keep track of which clauses can become unit, competitive solvers and checkers